 - The mouth of camels has a leathery and very thick lining due to which they can eat thorny plants without any harm to their mouth.

-- In the kidneys of camels, the ratio of the cortex to medulla is 1:4 due to which it has extremely high water reabsorbing efficiency and reduce the volume of urine in hard conditions of the desert.
+- In the kidneys of camels, the ratio of the cortex to the medulla is 1:4 due to which it has extremely high water reabsorbing efficiency and reduces the volume of urine in hard conditions of the desert.

 Camel Behavioral Adaptations

-- Camels lying down in such direction that their body becomes less exposed to the sun in order to avoid fast-heating.
+- Camels lie down in such a direction that their body becomes less exposed to the sun to avoid fast-heating.

-- They search for food at night in lower temperature to reduce water and energy loss.
+- They search for food at night at a lower temperature to reduce water and energy loss.